port-experimental/super-github-metrics/README.md

 If you prefer to use a Personal Access Token:

-1. **Create a Personal Access Token**:
+1. **Create Personal Access Token(s)**:
    - Go to your GitHub settings
    - Navigate to Developer settings > Personal access tokens
-   - Generate a new token with appropriate permissions
+   - Generate one or more tokens with appropriate permissions
+   - For token rotation, create multiple tokens to increase rate limits

 2. **Required Permissions**:
    - `repo` - Full control of private repositories